Sxxxk/waveletTurbulence/readme.md

 This project is a python implementation of the paper [Wavelet Turbulence for Fluid Simulation](https://www.cs.cornell.edu/~tedkim/WTURB/wavelet_turbulence.pdf) from Theodore Kim, Doug James, Nils Thurey, and Markus Gross.
 It's the result of a school project in our Wavelet course, where we had to implement a paper that use wavelets.
 We did not implement everything the wavelet noise for example because it's an other paper.
+To see our results we rendered a [short video](https://youtu.be/3StmTPVowXk)

 ## Requirements
 ### OpenVDB